Toronto Rent vs Buy Calculator 2026 | Own In Toronto

 What Renters Often Miss

-• Renter's insurance — often forgotten, typically $25–$50/month depending on your contents and liability coverage.
+• Renter's insurance: often forgotten, typically $25 to $50/month depending on your contents and liability coverage.

 What Owners Often Miss

-• Opportunity cost of the down payment — $130,000 sitting in real estate isn't earning stock market returns.
+• Opportunity cost: $130,000 sitting in real estate isn't earning stock market returns.
 That trade-off is real.

-• Carrying costs during a market dip — if you need to sell in a down market, you may not recover your costs if the timeline is short.
+• Carrying costs during a market dip: if you need to sell in a down market, you may not recover your costs on a short timeline.

 Important for First-Time Buyers

 Closing costs are one of the most common budget surprises.
-On a $650,000 Toronto purchase, expect to pay roughly $26,000–$32,000 on top of your down payment just to close the deal — Land Transfer Tax alone runs about $19,950 (Ontario + City of Toronto combined, before any first-time buyer rebate).
-Make sure this is already in your budget before you start shopping.
+On a $650,000 Toronto purchase, expect to pay roughly $21,000 to $24,000 on top of your down payment just to close the deal.
+Land Transfer Tax alone runs about $18,950 (Ontario plus City of Toronto combined, before any first-time buyer rebate).
+First-time buyers can claim up to $8,475 back, cutting the land transfer tax to about $10,475.
+All in, closing costs on this example run roughly $21,850 for a non-first-time buyer, or about $13,375 for a qualifying first-time buyer.
+Budget this before you start shopping.

 04